pubkey/rxdb/orga/premium-tasks.md

 - Set `"type": "module"` in the `package.json` and fix every problem that occurs with that change. [related](https://github.com/pubkey/rxdb/pull/4202)
 - Update **all** [open PRs from the renovate bot](https://github.com/pubkey/rxdb/pulls?q=is%3Apr+is%3Aopen+by%3A%40renovate) and ensure that the CI is green.

-(This list will be regulary updated with new Tasks)
+(This list will be regularly updated with new Tasks)